 5 — Transformative — power is genuinely shared and outcomes are shifting

-When you reach the end of the diagnostic, you will be asked to send your responses to the Social Justice Collective by email.
+When you reach the end of the diagnostic, you will be asked to submit your responses.
 We will then produce a tailored report and share it with you within 10 working days.

 Section 1 of 9